 Handwritten Notes and Sketches on iPhone

-The “Notes” app on iPhone has seen a major overhaul with the advent of iOS 9 and is now equipped with features that allow you to create handwritten notes, sketches and drawings within the app.
-With iOS 8 and earlier, additional third-party apps were required for this functionality to work.
+The “Notes” app on iPhone is equipped with features that allow you to create handwritten notes, sketches and drawings right within the app.
+In earlier iOS versions, additional third-party apps were required for this functionality to work.
 Another great new feature is the ability to create folders for your notes and organize them accordingly, or create to-do lists right within the app.
 Today we’ll be focusing on how to draw sketches and author handwritten notes on your iPhone.

 How to create handwritten notes in the “Notes” app

 Whether you want to add a personal touch to a note, or you are short on time and need to jot down some details faster than your mobile keyboard allows: Handwriting notes just works.
-Open up the preinstalled “Notes” app on your iPhone running iOS 9 and later.
+Open up the preinstalled “Notes” appon your iPhone.
 Tap the symbol for creating a new note, which is located at the bottom right corner of the interface.